Where growth usually breaks in DTC e-commerce

 The brand has demand but lacks discipline

-Nyman Media steps in as the senior operator: diagnose the model, set the growth plan, align the team, manage the cadence, and help the company decide what marketing leadership should look like next.
+The operator steps in to diagnose the model, set the growth plan, align the team, run the weekly rhythm, and help the company decide what marketing leadership should look like next.